adeel14553/httpd-apache/readme.md

 ### What it does
-A simple docker build file for apacher webserver for any docker registry
+A simple dockerbuild file for apache webserver for any docker registy